 Tomatillos are indeterminate, which means they will produce fruit constantly through the growing season.

-There are several varieties of tomatillos, including:
+There are several varieties of tomatillos, listed in the table below.

 Turns purple and sweet when fully ripe.
 Makes a unique salsa (in both color and flavor).

 The classic, tangy tomatillo.
 Excellent for sauces and salsa